Saudi Arabia at a Glance

 Moving to Saudi ArabiaiStockphoto

-Saudi Arabia, the Desert Kingdom, is home to nearly six million foreign residents.
+Saudi Arabia, the Desert Kingdom, is home to nearly nine million foreign residents.

 The Kingdom of Saudi Arabia, as it is officially known, was founded in 1932.
-Non-Muslims moving to Saudi Arabia should be aware that their destination prides itself on being the birthplace of Islam, and that religion is an all-pervasive principle in public and private life.
+Non-Muslims moving to Saudi Arabia should be aware that their destination prides itself on being the birthplace of Islam, and that religion is an all-pervasive principle in the public and private spheres.

 The ulema on the other hand, a body of Islamic religious leaders and legal scholars, plays a direct role in government.
-Westerners moving to Saudi Arabia will inevitably be targeted by the religious police, called mutaween, or officially the Committee for the Promotion of Virtue and the Prevention of Vice, who ensure that decency and decorum are observed in public.
+Even non-locals or non-Muslims may be targeted by the religious police, called mutaween, or officially the Committee for the Promotion of Virtue and the Prevention of Vice, who ensure that decency and decorum are observed in public.

 However, a move to Saudi Arabia will not only trigger culture shock among expats, but also temperature shock: In some places, daytime temperatures can rise as high as 50° C in the height of summer.
-Everyone moving to Saudi Arabia from colder climes should be well aware of the effects this might have on their health and constitution.
+Everyone moving to Saudi Arabia from colder parts of the world should be well aware of the effects this might have on their health and constitution.
 (Don’t forget that you can’t just take off your clothes and jump into nearest pool, either, especially not if you’re a woman.)

-As most of the country is made up of desert or semi-desert shrubland, there is practically no rainfall all year round.
+As most of the Arabian Peninsula is made up of desert or semi-desert shrubland, there is practically no rainfall all year round.
 The only exception is the Asir region, which is influenced by the monsoon from the Indian Ocean.